 - A Microsoft Server instance with ADFS installed and configured.

-This topic will not tell you how to set up ADFS.
-To learn more about setting up ADFS, read Microsoft's documentation
+This topic does not tell you how to set up ADFS.
+To learn how to set up ADFS, read Microsoft's documentation.

 For more information on configuring LaunchDarkly's SSO, read Single sign-on.

-- Click Add Relying Party Trust... to open the Add Relying Party Trust Wizard.
+- Click Add Relying Party Trust....
+The Add Relying Party Trust Wizard appears:

-- Click Start to begin.
-Keep the default value, which is Claims aware.
+- Click Start.
+Keep the default value, which is Claims aware:

-- Choose Enter data about the relying party manually and click Next.
+- Choose Enter data about the relying party manually:

-- Click Next on the following screen.
-You do not need to choose a certificate.
+- You do not need to choose a certificate.
+Click Next.

 - Select Enable support for the SAML 2.0 WebSSO protocol.

-- Enter the Assertion consumer service URL from the SSO section of LaunchDarkly into the Relying party SAML 2.0 SSO service URL field and click Next.
+- Enter the Assertion consumer service URL from the SSO section of LaunchDarkly into the Relying party SAML 2.0 SSO service URL field.

 - In the Relying party trust identifier field, enter